Yang Yuyu: Mature years

 On March 14, 1970, Yang Yuyu created "Advent of the Phoenix (鳳凰來儀)", a work measuring 7 meters high and 9 meters wide, which was exhibited at the Chinese (Republic of China) Pavilion designed by I.M.
-Pei (貝聿銘) at the World Expo in Osaka, Japan.
+Pei at the World Expo in Osaka, Japan.
 A smaller replica of the artwork was placed in front of the Taipei Fubon Bank building on Zhongshan North Road, Section 2 in Taipei.

 In 1973, Yang created "QE Gate", also known as "East-West Gate", which was placed on Wall Street in Manhattan, New York City, showcasing a philosophical aesthetic inspired by the Eastern concept of emptiness.

-In 1975, Yang used bamboo and rattan to create sculptures and props for the Cloud Gate Dance Theatre's (雲門舞集) production of "Legend of the White Snake (白蛇傳)".
+In 1975, Yang used bamboo and rattan to create sculptures and props for the Cloud Gate Dance Theatre's production of Legend of the White Snake.
 However, the sculpture backdrop "Snake Nest" and the original bamboo curtain were destroyed in a fire at the Cloud Gate rehearsal studio in Bali in 2008.
 In 2010, the Cloud Gate Dance Theatre recreated the "Snake Nest" and bamboo curtain based on the original designs.

 During the 1980s, Yang actively promoted academic research in Taiwan's architectural and landscape design fields, while creating many designs and sculptures for commercial buildings and landscapes.
 He also designed trophies for many awards, including the trophy for the "National Quality Award (國家品質獎)" in 1989.
 That same year, his work "Little Flying Phoenix (小鳳翔)" was acquired by the Taipei Fine Arts Museum.

 In the 1990s, Yang received the Second World Peace Culture and Art Award and participated in various international exhibitions, including his solo exhibition at National Museum of Singapore in 1991, the "Miami Art Expo" and the 2nd "International Contemporary Art Fair (NICAF)" in Yokohama, Japan in 1993, and the "International Contemporary Art Fair (FIAC)" in Paris, France.
 On October 21, 1997, after completing a solo exhibition at the Hakone Open-Air Museum in Japan, Yang died at the age of 72 in Fayuan Temple (法源寺) in Hsinchu due to sepsis caused by pulmonary edema and renal failure.